EmmaNyamekye/FurnishUp/README.md

 ```

 ### Step 2: Install Node Package Manager (NPM)
-Ensure you have the latest version of npm installed.
+Ensure you have the latest version of npm is installed.
 Run the following command to install or update npm:

 ```bash
 npm install -g npm
 ```

-### Step 3: Install Dependencies
+### Step 3: Install Express
 Install Express by running:

 ```bash